 So take a hard look at your organization: Do you take the time to really listen to your customers on their terms or do you rely on old-school methods of having to incentivize them to respond to a surveys or have to cajole them to attend some focus group?
 These traditional methodologies take time to prepare, deliver and analyse and on top of that, costs can be huge to implement on an ongoing basis.

 However, if you listen carefully, you will find lots of insights in the communication channels they are already using with your organization.
-With the right tools, you will be able to get a much clearer picture of what exactly they are calling for and why.
+With the right speech analytics tools, you will be able to get a much clearer picture of what exactly they are calling for and why.
 You can also glean information about their specific needs, pain points, what they think of your product, what are they expecting from you, what the competition is offering them and many other nuggets of information gold.

 So, given all the ways customers connect and communicate with your brand, how can you effectively leverage those cost-effectively in order to bring usable insights back so you can remain a strong, relevant and customer-centric organization?
 That’s the power of effectively listening to your customers!